nogira/pixel-editor/README.md

 web-based pixel art editor in very vanilla javascript.

-<sup>~(hence why all js in one file 🙃)</sup>

 <br>

-assign a tool to left-click by left-clicking tool. assign a tool to right-click by right-clicking tool.
+<sup>assign a tool to left-click by left-clicking tool. assign a tool to right-click by right-clicking tool.</sup>

-change color for left-click by left-clicking palette button. for right-click, right-click palette button.
+<sup>change color for left-click by left-clicking palette button. for right-click, right-click palette button.</sup>

 <br>